farirpgs/fari-games/_games/charge-rpg.md

 >
 > Then, patiently wait until the next session and praise the good things that happened in the last one.

-Each session is made of **Scenes**, like in a movie.Each scene then plays out as a bunch of back and forth between the GM and the players.
+Each session is made of `Scenes`, like in a movie.
+Each scene then plays out as a bunch of back and forth between the GM and the players.

 The players will make their characters try to accomplish certain goals, and the GM will make the world react to those actions depending on the outcome which is partially controlled by chance and the character's proficiencies.

-# Creating your Character | Characters
+# Creating your Character | Character Creation

-As a player, you will need to create a **character**.
+As a player, you will need to create a `Character`.

-Your character will be defined by certain traits that we call **Aspects**.
-They will affect the world around them with their **Actions**, and will be affected in return which might inflict **Stress** or worsen their **Condition**.
+Your character will be defined by certain traits that we call `Aspects`.
+They will affect the world around them with their `Actions`, and will be affected in return which might inflict `Stress` or worsen their `Condition`.

-Aspects are a good way to make your characters unique, but [GAME_NAME] uses **Talents** to make each character shine in their own special way.
+Aspects are a good way to make your characters unique, but [GAME_NAME] uses `Talents` to make each character shine in their own special way.

 Let's go over what all of this means.